cloudmesh-community/fa18-523-56/paper/paper.md

 ## Big Data Challanges and NiFi

-Big data can be fantastic source of truth for decision making and business process definition and actualization.
+Big data can be fantastic source of truth ?:o: what truth? for decision making and business process definition and actualization.
 However, the complexity of individual datasets, the variability of dataset structure and composition, and the sheer volume of data are challenges to truly leveraging big data in the real world.